TheSighing/chimera/README.md

 # Climber "Why Crawl when you can Climb?"
 Climb wiki pages with this web crawler turned API or use it as Restful-API.
-Uses Zmq to pipe the parsing of a wiki page from Python into chunks of data fed back to Node.js to be utilized as an API.
+Uses ZMQ to pipe the parsing of a wiki page from Python into chunks of data fed back to Node.js to be utilized as an API in your application or communicate to the Restful-API implementation at https://chimeraapi.herokuapp.com/.

 Gathers context and text and stores these in relation to each other with level identifiers.